kludge-cs/gitcord-release-changelogger/USAGE.md

 # Usage

 Gitcord Release Changelogger, as an action, makes use of the following inputs:
-- `discord-websocket`: URL for the Discord websocket.
+- `discord-webhook`: URL for the Discord webhook.
 - `release-name`: Pre-parsed name of the release, to allow for custom naming conventions.
 - `release-body`: Markdown from the release to parse.

+These outputs are also provided:
+- `discord-payload`: The JSON payload to be sent to Discord, returned so you may perform any additional parsing before sending to Discord.
+- `discord-api-result`: The `curl` log from Discord.

 For more information, see the GitHub actions inputs [usage docs].